2 4 0 T U R B O . C O M

 This page will try to share that.

 Please take this page for what it's worth.
-The way I have done things over the past 30 years may not always be the "PROPER" way in some opinions.
+The way I have done things over the past 30 years may not ALWAYS be the "PROPER" according to way in some.
 Much of my experience has resulted from EXPERIMENTATION and CORRECTING MISTAKES, which I think creates more valuable experience than just doing what others tell you to do.
 So feel free to experiment with suspension settings and parts so you can find what works best for your 240 and your driving enjoyment.

 240 FRONT SUSPENSION